rovle/models-playing-tetris/README.md

   --prompt_name PROMPT_NAME
                         name of the prompt to use.
 See possible values in assets/prompts.json --example_ids [EXAMPLE_IDS ...]
-                        list of IDs of examples for few-shot prompting.
+                        optional list of IDs of examples for few-shot prompting.
 See possible values in assets/examples.json --tetris_seed TETRIS_SEED
                         seed for the Tetris game.
 If it is supplied all the games will be played with the same seed, i.e. the same sequence of pieces
+  --endless             if supplied, the script runs new games until stopped manually
 ```

 Example command: